Georgia Auto Insurance [Rates + Cheap Coverage Guide]

 - State Farm

-In addition to ridesharing insurance, it’s also important to have the state minimum coverage Georgia requires.
+In addition to ridesharing insurance, it’s also important to have the minimum coverage for auto insurance in Georgia.
 Ridesharing companies will also require that your vehicle is currently registered/inspected and is safe to drive.

 What is automation?
 IIHS defines it as the following: